We collect data on and help score, track and analyze test and surveys for various groups.

-The Center's staff manage a database of students’ scores on the NBME Subject Examinations used in third-year clerkships and the related system that converts scores to grades on the Jefferson grading scale and provides web-based grade reports to students.
+The Center's staff manage a database of students’ scores on the National Board of Medical Examiners (NBME) Subject Examinations used in third-year clerkships, and the related system that converts scores to grades on the Thomas Jefferson University grading scale and provides grade reports to students.
 The system provides annual summary reports on test performance to the Dean’s Office, clinical departments and affiliated hospitals.
-We provided psychometric consultation and support in the determination of passing scores as the faculty of the Immunity, Infection and Disease introduced the NBME examination.
+We provided psychometric consultation and support in the determination of passing scores when NBME scales changed, and worked with faculty to monitor the impact of the changes.

-Center staff provided service to faculty at JMC and other Jefferson organizations to collect data using optical scanning forms and web-based surveys.
-These included course evaluations, patient satisfaction surveys and medical record abstract forms.
-For the thirteenth consecutive year, Center staff created and analyzed surveys for the Hand Rehabilitation Foundation of Philadelphia to evaluate their annual CME symposium.
-In a study now in its 9th year the Department of Medicine has been measuring patients’ satisfaction with their residents' clinical performance throughout their residency.
+Center staff provided service to faculty at the Medical College and other Jefferson organizations to collect data using optical scanning forms and web-based surveys.
+These included course evaluations and patient satisfaction surveys.
+In an ongoing study for over a decade, the Department of Medicine has been measuring patient satisfaction with their residents' clinical performance.